Discount Agents: Everything You Need to Know to Do It Right

 Are Discount Brokers Risky?

-Discount brokers can be a great way to save money on the fees associated with selling your home.
+Discount brokers can be a way to save money on the fees associated with selling your home.
 However, there are some risks involved.

 In some cases, a discount broker may have non-traditional terms in the contract that would not be found with a traditional broker.
 These could include an agreement to pay the discount broker even if the home doesn’t sell, or an agreement to pay a higher commission if the home sells quickly.